 Pretend that you are a giraffe eating leaves from a tall tree.)

-Ostrich – Dancer’s Pose
+2. Pretend to be an Ostrich – Dancer’s Pose

 (Stand tall in Mountain Pose.
 Standing on your left leg, reach your right leg out behind you, place the outside of your right foot into your right hand, bend your torso forward with your left arm out in front for balance, and arch your leg up behind you.